HMS Morecambe Bay (K624): Korea

-In January 1952 she carried out patrols of the Malacca Strait and supported of anti-insurgent operations.
+In January 1952 she carried out patrols of the Malacca Strait and supported anti-insurgent operations.
 In February she sailed to Sasebo for her third operational UN tour, deployed with CTG 95.22 in the Sonjin and Chojin areas off the east coast.
-In March she was transferred to RN Task Group for service on west coast for patrol duties and gunfire support, returning to Hong Kong in May.
 In July Commander J.A.H.
 Hamer took command, and she sailed in August to Sasebo for her fourth Korean tour.
 In September she was deployed off the west coast for island patrols and support, then off the East coast in October, and returned to Hong Kong in November.

 Morecambe Bay returned to Korea in May 1953, and while operating off Ch'o do Island off the west coast of North Korea with a US Navy Landing Ship, came under enemy fire, while counter-fire was provided by the battleship USS New Jersey.
 In June she provided a guard for the rededication of War Grave cemetery at Kobe in Japan.
 In August her tour in Korea ended and she sailed to Hong Kong to refit.
 After exercises, she was deployed as guardship at Pangyong Do from 31 October, and carried out patrol and gunfire support duties.
 On 9 December she was relieved by the destroyer Comus and took passage to Kure, then to Hong Kong for fleet exercises.

 In January 1954 she was deployed in operations and patrols off Malaya, taking part in fleet exercises in February, before sailing to Hong Kong for maintenance, and a new CO, Commander A.C.
 Tupper.
 In April she patrolled the Pearl River, and the Formosa Strait, returning to Korea at the end of May for patrol and guardship duties, before returning to Singapore for a major refit in July, during which the crew were temporarily transferred to HMS Terror – the naval barracks at Singapore Naval Base.